Gideb/Javascript-Projects/README.md

 # Javascript Projects

-These are several beginner javascript projects
+These are my beginner javascript projects